JoyMitra/sat-solver-impl/dpll/README.md

-# An implementation of a SAT solver.
+# An implementation of a SAT solver

 The key idea behind this algorithm is to find a clause in the formula is unsatisfiable.
 If  such a clause exists then the formula is unsatisfiable else the formula is satisfiable.